 WAB is an affiliate of the Companion Card program.
 WAB provides Companion Card holders with a second ticket for their chosen companion at no cost.

 Access to Companion Card tickets is only available to Companion Card holders when booking tickets in person, or calling the Box Office on (08) 6212 9292.
 The cardholder must provide their Companion Card details when making bookings and present a valid ID card.

 What happens if it rains at the Quarry?

-If the forecast is bad, the office will on alert.
-Often the decision on whether or not a production will go on will not be made until the last minute in the hope that the weather will clear.
-However if it does not, then Season Package Holders and general ticket holders are offered a few choices.
+If it is forecast to rain, the West Australian Ballet Office will be on alert.
+Often the decision on whether or not a production will go ahead will not be made until the last minute in the hope that the weather will clear.
+West Australian Ballet monitor this very closely.

 Why can’t I purchase tickets to the Upper Circle at the moment?

 At His Majesty’s Theatre, the highest level of seating is called the Upper Circle.
 When there is space in other reserves in the theatre, patrons are sometimes moved into other levels.
 This can be disruptive to seated patrons, so to minimise this we have chosen to close the Upper Circle until such time as the seats in the lower levels are sold out.